sagar-shirwalkar/moonsilver-bookmark-manager/README.md

 # Moonsilver Bookmark Manager

+Work in progress.
 A modern and elegant bookmark manager that allows users to save, organize, and manage their bookmarks with ease.
 Built with FastAPI and MySQL.

 ## Features